 On moving day:

-- Say goodbye.
-Walk through each room of your house and say “good bye” to it.
-This’ll help toddlers and preschoolers develop closure.
+• Say goodbye.
+Walk through each room of your house and say “goodbye” to it.
+This will help toddlers and preschoolers develop closure.
 If your preschooler has a few special friends she’ll no longer be able to see, make sure she has a chance to say goodbye to them, too.

 After the move: